gaurverma/social-distancing-inspector/README.md

-I made this project because i learned Opencv,i had want to make something new from that
+I made this project because i was learning  Opencv and the best way to learn is by making projects